Math teaching support you can trust

 Trigonometry questions

-Trigonometry questions focus on understanding trigonometric identities, sin, cos and tan ratios (SOHCAHTOA) to calculate missing sides and angles in right triangles.
-Questions may also require learners to think back to their knowledge on pythagorean theorem.
+In high school geometry, trigonometry questions focus on the understanding of sin, cos, and tan (SOHCAHTOA) to calculate missing sides and angles in right triangles.

 1. A zip wire runs between two posts, 25m apart.
-The zip wire is at an angle of 10∘ to the horizontal.
+The zip wire is at an angle of 10^{\circ} to the horizontal.
 Calculate the length of the zip wire.

 25.4m